 Legs, trunk and arms are used one after the other.
-The draw starts with a fierce leg drive, the kicking only happens with the forefoot.
+The draw starts with a fierce leg drive.
 At about 40% of the draw length, the trunk takes over the propulsion of the legs.
 At about 60% of the draw length, the arms take over the thrust of the trunk.

 To compensate for the acceleration of the boat, which - from the rower's perspective - causes the water to flow faster, the handles must be drawn and faster (accelerate) towards the trunk.
 This acceleration ideally continues until above the knees in the recovery (J-stroke).